-Any lien, such as a mortgage, tax, or judgment lien, placed on a property.
-It can also be an easement of a restriction on the use of the land or an outstanding dower right that may diminish the value of the property.
+Any lien, such as a mortgage, tax, or judgment lien, is placed on a property.
+It can also be an easement of a restriction on land use or an outstanding dower right that may diminish the property’s value.

 A bathroom directly connected to the bedroom.
-This type of bathroom is for the use of the bedroom occupants only and is attached to the master bedroom.
+This type of bathroom is for the bedroom occupants only and is attached to the master bedroom.

-A building or structure that extends beyond the legal limits of the owner’s land past the borders of public or private land next to it.
+A building or structure that extends beyond the legal limits of the owner’s land past the borders of public or private property next to it.

 The interest or value an owner has in real estate over and above the mortgage against it.